sorokvja/linux-net-playground/baseline/manual_basic_setup.md

 |openSUSE Leap 15.6 xfce|4|3072|128|30|
 |Ubuntu Server 24.04|4|3072|16|30|

+### VirtualBox
+For now, VirtualBox GUI is used:
+1. File --> Tools --> Network (or press CTRL + H), by default "Host-only Networks" tab should be open
+2. Create a new network for the basic setup, the network name will be assigned automatically:
+    1. Default Adapter configuration usually works just fine, but you might consider to adjust it manually or choose the option "Configure Adapter Automatically" (if the latter is chosen, ensure "Enable Server" option in "DHCP Server" tab is chosen as well)
+    2. For now, let's assume you know what you are doing if you choose "Configure Adapter Manually" option

 ### OPNsense VM
 1. Create a new VM, but do not launch it yet.
 2. Open OPNsense VM settings, proceed to Network
-3. Ensure two network adapters are enabled
+3. Ensure three network adapters are enabled:
     1. NAT
+    2. Host-only Adapter (name = vboxnet1; promiscuous mode = "Deny")
+    3. Internal Network (name = "lab_srv_net"; promiscuous mode = "Deny")
-    2. Internal Network (name = "intnet_monitor"; promiscuous mode = "Deny")
+    4. Internal Network (name = "lab_ws_net"; promiscuous mode = "Deny")
 4. Launch VM and proceed with the guest OS installation
 5. Reboot, if required, login as a root
-6. Choose an option "1) Assign interfaces":
+6. Choose an option "1) Assign interfaces" (interface order may differ, follow the OPNsense's actual order):
     1. Skip LAGGs
     2. Skip VLANs
+    3. Assign WAN (compare NIC MAC with the one assigned for the NAT adapter in VB)
+        1. Enter the WAN interface name (e.g., em0)
-    3. Assign LAN (compare NIC MAC with the one assigned for the Internal Network adapter in VB)
+    4. Assign LAN (compare NIC MAC with the one assigned for the Internal Network adapter in VB)
+        1. Enter the LAN interface name (e.g., em1)
-    4. Assign WAN (compare NIC MAC with the one assigned for the NAT adapter in VB)
+    5. Assign LAN (compare NIC MAC with the one assigned for the Internal Network adapter in VB)
+        1. Enter the Optional interface 1 name (e.g., em2)
+    6. Press "Enter"
+        1. Type "y" if you are sure you did it right and press "Enter" one more time
 7. Enter an option "6) Reboot system"
 8. Login as a root, ensure OPNsense VM has access to the Internet, choose an option "7) Ping host":
     1. Enter "8.8.8.8", see results